Disasm/mcu-fpga-peripheral/README.md

 When you press the `KEY` button on MiniF4, the central LED on break-off should light up: it starts blinking at the maximum speed.
 When you release the button, the LED should stop blinking.

-## Errata

-Reading the peripheral registers doesn't work correctly at the moment, presumably due to bugs in the STM32F4 SPI driver or hardware.